-What Can Kids Drink When They're Sick With the Cough?
+What Should Kids Drink if They're Sick With a Cough?

 When your child has a cough due to a cold or the flu, keeping your child hydrated is critical to her health and recovery.
 Often, a child's appetite diminishes as a natural side effect of being sick.
 However, by selecting healthy drinks for your child, you help her stay hydrated and well-nourished as she recovers.